The 10 Healthiest Teas To Drink You Should Stock Up On ASAP

-Green tea — specifically unsweetened green tea — is a true tea (vs. a tisane, or herbal tea) and the healthiest beverage you can drink.
-Research indicates that the catechin epigallocatechin-3-gallate (EGCG) is what gives green tea many of its health benefits, which include promoting brain health, raising energy, decreasing risk of heart disease, and decreasing inflammation.
+Green tea — specifically unsweetened green tea — is a true tea (vs. a tisane, or herbal tea).
+Research indicates that the catechin epigallocatechin-3-gallate (EGCG) is what gives green tea many of its health benefits, which include promoting brain health, raising energy, decreasing the risk of heart disease, and decreasing inflammation.

 White tea often uses the youngest buds of the Camellia sinensis plant and possesses health benefits similar to other true teas.
-White tea may also help with acne and promote overall skin, hair, and dental health.
+It may also help with acne and promote overall skin, hair, and dental health.

 Ginger tea is made from ginger root, which offers many health benefits: It relieves stress, anxiety, and headaches, helps with nausea and menstrual discomfort, and promotes heart health.
 A warning: Consuming a lot of ginger can always lead to bloating or heartburn, but it would take a lot to experience those side effects.